jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 > *pipeline*
 >
 > Answer:
-> User

-Initially, we utilized Google Drive for data storage, with DVC (Data Version Control) handling the management.
-However, to enhance our storage solution, we later tried to experiment with our data from Google Drive to Google Cloud's Data Storage buckets, continuing to manage it with DVC, but the outcome was the same.Both options enabled us to modify data as necessary while preserving its historical record, whie they effectively addressed the challenges of storing large data sets in a git repository.To conclude in both version the approach to ensured uniformity in data access and structure across all team members, which benefits for streamlining our pipelines and deployment processes.
+The project data was stored with DVC in Google Drive, however when experimenting with the Google Cloud Platform (GCP) we used their Data Storage Buckets still managed with DVC.
+The outcome is in essence the same.
+The version control of the data enables one to track changes, similarly to GitHub, which can help in development and production to maintain uniformity among developers, and enables one to quickly find and fix new bug instances based on the historical records.
+Moreover, it addresses the challenges of storing large data sets in git, and instead merely store a pointer.

 ### Question 11